-Open Doors (OD) recently visited parents of some of the approximately 200 Chibok girls who remain missing six weeks after their abduction by Boko Haram in mid-April.
+Open Doors (OD) recently visited parents of some of the approximately 200 Chibok girls who remain missing six weeks after their abduction by an extremist group that is located primarily in Northern Nigeria More in mid-April.
 The visit was intended to encourage the parents and to deliver close to half of the nearly 2,000 prayer messages we have received for them from Christians around the world.

 “The atmosphere remains tense in Chibok and its surrounding areas.
 In one of the villages, the local chief, upon seeing us, went into his house and came out with a gun.
 He wanted to shoot us.
-He thought we were members of Boko Haram because we came by car.”
+He thought we were members of an extremist group that is located primarily in Northern Nigeria More because we came by car.”

 After the team had convinced the chief that they were Christians coming to encourage and pray for the parents, he put away his gun and joined them in visiting the other villages.